domin-mnd/todo-tracker/README.md

 ![Todo App](/public/preview.png)

-This is a simple todo app built with Vue.js and Tailwind CSS.
+This is a minimalistic CRUD Todo app built with Vue.js and Tailwind CSS.
-It uses local storage to store the todos.
+It uses firestore instead of local storage to store the todos.
-You can add, delete and mark todos as completed.

 ## Project setup